outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 ### Opening Statement

 You will have a strong temptation to open with 'how are you doing?' which can seem like a great idea on a base human level.
-However, it can be an easy way to stray into therapy territory or elicit the cultural response of 'I'm fine’, leading to a conversational dead end.
+However, it can be an easy way to stray into therapy territory or elicit the usual response of 'I'm fine’, leading to a conversational dead end.

-My favourite alternative is to lead with 'what's on your mind?' which has no immediate, easy cultural response and gets right to the heart of the matter.
-I shamelessly stole this from [The Coaching Habit](https://www.wob.com/en-gb/books/bungay-michael-stainer/coaching-habit/9780978440749), which is an absolute must-read that will level up your one-to-ones and change your life.
+My favourite alternative, shalemessly stolen from [Michael Bungay Stanier's The Coaching Habit](https://www.wob.com/en-gb/books/bungay-michael-stainer/coaching-habit/9780978440749), is to lead with 'what's on your mind?' which has no immediate, easy response and gets right to the heart of the matter.

 I'm also a fan of leading with some specific praise or acknowledgement as regularly as possible before moving on to what's on their mind.
 Giving regular praise and constructive feedback is a critical component of building trust.